mathieuprog/graphql-light/README.md

   }
 });
 ```

+In the example above, every incoming object with typename `"Article"` will have its `publishDate` (received as a string from the server) converted into a `PlainDateTime` object.

 Another nice thing to do, is convert the foreign keys into objects, to allow chaining properties as if data is denormalized: